cabezayunke/redis-ha-docker-ioredis/README.md

 #### Try client connection

+There are 4 commands that will trigger the app.js script and will connect to the node or cluster usnig ioredis client.
+These are the examples:

-`node scripts/writeOnMaster.js` will directly connect to server1(master), write a key and read it back again.
+`npm run single_master` will directly connect to server1(master), write a key and read it back again.

-`node scripts/writeErrorOnReplica.js` will directly connect to server2(replica) nad try to write a key which will fail.
+`npm run single_replica` will directly connect to server2(replica) nad try to write a key which will fail.

+`npm run sentinels_use_master` will connect to sentinels to ask for the master node, write a key and read it back again.

+`npm run sentinels_use_replicas` will connect to sentinels to ask for a replica node and try to write a key which will fail.